-- Operating expenses increased \$636 million, or 4.5%, in 2022 compared to 2021.
-The increase in operating expenses was primarily driven by increased operating expenses to support the growth across all product lines described above, incremental investments in the business, as well as office real estate optimization charges recorded in 2022 in connection with the planned reduction of corporate office real estate space.
-These increases were partially offset by the pre-tax gains of \$250 million on the sale of bswift and \$225 million on the sale of PayFlex. - Operating expenses as a percentage of total revenues decreased to 16.0% in 2022 compared to 17.0% in 2021.
-The decrease in operating expenses as a percentage of total revenues was primarily driven by the increases in total revenues described above and the pre-tax gains on the sales of bswift and PayFlex.
+- Operating expenses increased \$1.6 billion, or 11.2%, in 2023 compared to 2022.
+The increase in operating expenses was primarily driven by increased operating expenses to support the growth across all product lines described above, incremental investments in the business, including investments in service capabilities and member experience, as well as the absence of a \$250 million pre-tax gain on the sale of bswift and a \$225 million pre-tax gain on the sale of PayFlex recorded in the prior year. - Operating expenses as a percentage of total revenues decreased to 15.3% in 2023 compared to 15.9% in 2022.
+The decrease in operating expenses as a percentage of total revenues was primarily driven by the increases in total revenues described above.